blaze-fire/Hackerearth_Image_classification/README.md

 ## Problem Statement
 An e-commerce platform is getting all geared up for a season clearance sale and plans to leverage social media as the primary channel to reach their audiences.
 The campaign’s target group are individuals/families that have recently posted a picture of their indoor Christmas decor or are traveling during the holidays.

-In this project ou role is to use Deep Learning to develop a model that classifies images based on elements within the picture.
+In this project our role is to use Deep Learning to develop a model that classifies images based on elements within the picture.
 These elements should be related to decor or holiday season vacations, such as a snowman, a Christmas tree, flights, and the like.

 [Link to the competition](https://www.hackerearth.com/challenges/competitive/hackerearth-deep-learning-challenge-holidays/)